LukeShortCloud/rootpages/src/openstack/tripleo.rst

 - Optionally configure settings for the Overcloud deployment (highly recommended).
 - Deploy the Overcloud.
 This cloud will be the production cloud that developers can use.

+RHOSP enables high-availability (HA) for the control plane by default and requires having exactly 3 Controller nodes as part of the Overcloud.
+[45] TripleO can have HA enabled by setting the ``ControllerCount`` to ``3`` and including this template: ``-e /usr/share/openstack-tripleo-heat-templates/environments/docker-ha.yaml``.
+[46]

 Undercloud
 ~~~~~~~~~~